New Jersey Robbery Lawyer

 - Operate or cause the vehicle to be operated with that person remaining in the vehicle.

-As we explain below, both robbery and carjacking are treated as violent offenses which carry harsh penalties under New Jersey law.
+Both robbery and carjacking are treated as violent offenses that carry harsh penalties under New Jersey law.

 What Are the Penalties for a New Jersey Robbery Charge?

 If you are guilty of a robbery, you will be punished for committing a crime of the second degree.
 This carries a prison sentence between five to 10 years.

 A robbery is elevated to a crime of the first degree if, during the course of committing a theft, you:

 - Purposely inflict or attempt to inflict serious bodily injury; or

 - Are armed with, use or threaten the immediate use of a deadly weapon.

 If you commit robbery in the first degree, you can face a sentence between 10 to 20 years in a state prison.

 Because of the serious nature of a first- or second-degree robbery, New Jersey requires you to serve 85 percent of your sentence before you can be eligible for parole.